CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

 #### Logging interceptor

-Used to log incoming requests for traceability - TODO adjust don't like it like this....
+Used to log incoming request paths and responses in INFO log level for traceability.
+Uses now standard JAX RS 2.0 filters - `javax.ws.rs.container.ContainerResponseFilter`

 *From*